jbkun069/todo-app/README.md

 # To-Do List App

-This is a simple To-Do List application built with Python and Tkinter.
+This is a feature-rich To-Do List application built with Python and Tkinter with persistent storage.

 ## Features
-- Add new tasks.
+- Add new tasks with duplicate prevention
-- Mark tasks as done.
+- Mark tasks as done/incomplete
-- Delete tasks.
+- Delete individual tasks or clear all with confirmation
+- Persistent storage using JSON file (tasks.json)
+- Search functionality with filters (All/Done/Not Done)
+- Keyboard shortcuts (Enter=Add, Delete=Remove, Space=Toggle)
+- UI enhancements:
+  - Scrollable list with color coding
+  - Button hover effects
+  - Status indicators
+- Automatic save on changes

 ## Requirements
 - Python 3.x